ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 #### Deploy API

-Once the API Management instance is deployed, we can create an API.
-The following Bicep creates an API called `client-cert-api` with two operations.
-Add it to the end of the `main.bicep`.
+After deploying the API Management instance, we can proceed to create an API.
+The following Bicep code creates an API named `client-cert-api` with two operations.
+Please add this code to the end of the `main.bicep` file.

 ```bicep
 // Client Cert API